Euclidean Algorithm – A Modelling Approach

 Ho Soo Thong.
 Ho Shuyuan

 This write-up first appeared in 2014 with the aim to give a brief overview of the bar model approach.
-Over the years, we have learnt and obtained a better view of the approach, we hope this review will give a better understanding of the bar Model method.
+Over the years, we have learnt and obtained a better view of the approach, we hope this review will give a better understanding of the origin and the Today Bar Model Method.

 1. Euclidean Algorithm for the Greatest Common Divisor- A Line Modelling Approach